 Fewer than 100 children in the UK are diagnosed each year with neuroblastoma.
-Most children who get this cancer are younger than five years old.
-Neuroblastoma is the second most common solid tumour in childhood, and it makes up 8% of the total number of children's cancers.
+Most children who have this cancer are younger than five years old.
+Neuroblastoma is the most common solid tumour in children that occurs outside of the brain and makes up 8% of the total number of children’s cancers.

 Causes of neuroblastomaBack to top

 As with most cancers, the cause of neuroblastoma is unknown.
-It's not infectious and can't be passed on to other people.
+It is not infectious and cannot be passed on to other people.

 Signs and symptoms of neuroblastomaBack to top